uvarc/rc-learning/content/notes/hpc-from-terminal/section1.md

 **MobaXterm** (Windows)

-MobaXterm combines an ssh client, an _sftp_ client for file transfers, and an X11 server into a single bundle.
+MobaXterm combines an ssh client, a _sftp_ client for file transfers, and an X11 server into a single bundle.
 More details are available at our [Website](https://www.rc.virginia.edu/userinfo/rivanna/logintools/mobaxterm/) or in the [introduction](/notes/rivanna-intro/files/file_moba).

 ## Running Shell Commands